 It follows a music journalist that has just been dumped by her boyfriend as she gets together with her two best friends for one last wild night out in New York City before she moves to San Francisco.
 As you can imagine, the night turns out to be very eventful.

-Released in 1986, She's Gotta Have It is the first feature film by Oscar-winning filmmaker Spike Lee.
-The movie centers on Nola Darling (played by Tracy Camilla Johns), a young New Yorker who can't decide what kind of man she wants to date, so she decides to date three completely different men at the same time.
+The debut feature film by Oscar-winning filmmaker Spike Lee, this 1986 classic centers on Nola Darling (played by Tracy Camilla Johns), a young New Yorker who can't decide what kind of man she wants to date, so she decides to date three completely different men at the same time.

-Ever since his role in To All The Boys, Noah Centineo has become Netflix's poster boy for rom-coms, and can you blame them?
+Ever since his role in To All The Boys, Noah Centineo has become Netflix's poster boy for romantic comedies, and can you blame them?
 The heartthrob knows how to play a swoon-worthy romantic lead like no other.